ctottinger/Fourth-and-Forever/readme.md

 # Teams
 The intention is to have 12 franchises, but as each year may be variable the structure will change.
 Franchises competing this season:
-- New England Flaccid Balls(Tanner Ottinger)
+- *Competing teams finalized later*

 ___

 # Roster
-Each team will have a maximum of 16 active players.
+Each team will have a maximum of 25 active players.
 Teams shall have no more than 3 quarterbacks, but there will be no other restrictions.
-2 IR slots will be available, but managers will be required to monitor their players status and activate when necessary within a timely fashion to ensure the IR slots aren't used as extra active player storage.
+4 IR slots will be available, but managers will be required to monitor their players status and activate when necessary within a timely fashion to ensure the IR slots aren't used as extra active player storage.

 ___